Responsive video delivery

 <video autoplay muted controls loop> <source src="myBigVideo.mp4"> </video>

-If your video is 1080p, that 1080p video is served to all devices - even mobile phones.
-A 1080p video has 4x the pixels of a 720p video.
-If the device screen is only 720p, the device has to process the file (taking time and draining battery), to throw away 75% of the data downloaded.
+If 'myBigVideo.mp4' is 1080p, that 1080p video is served to all devices - even mobile phones.
+A 1080p video has 4x the pixels of a 720p video, which means that smaller devices (even most smartphones in portrait mode) cannot show all the pixels.
+The device has to process the file (taking time and draining battery), to throw away 75% of the data downloaded.
 This is wasteful for not only the user, but for your servers ("reduce the load on your servers by 75% with this one easy trick!").

 Is responsive video a thing?